tanish1201/Player_reidentification_model/Player Re-Identification in a Single Feed.md

 *   Address the `ValueError: cost matrix is infeasible` by ensuring the cost matrix is always valid for the Hungarian algorithm.

 **Current Limitations:** Despite these advancements, the system still faces limitations primarily due to the absence of robust, deep learning-based appearance features.
 The simple average color feature is not discriminative enough for truly reliable re-identification, especially after long occlusions or when players reappear in different parts of the frame.
 The misidentification of non-player objects (like the goal post) is also an inherent limitation of the provided YOLOv11 model itself.

+For a more detailed explanation and error analysis, please refer to the `reid_error_analysis.md` document in this repository.

 ## Setup and Installation